metio/terraform-provider-k8s/docs/data-sources/hive_openshift_io_cluster_deployment_v1_manifest.md

 - `values` (List of String) values is an array of string values.
 If the operator is In or NotIn, the values array must be non-empty.
 If the operator is Exists or DoesNotExist, the values array must be empty.
 This array is replaced during a strategic merge patch.

-<a id="nestedatt--spec--platform--alibabacloud"></a>
-### Nested Schema for `spec.platform.alibabacloud`

-Required:

-- `credentials_secret_ref` (Attributes) CredentialsSecretRef refers to a secret that contains Alibaba Cloud account access credentials. (see [below for nested schema](#nestedatt--spec--platform--alibabacloud--credentials_secret_ref))
-- `region` (String) Region specifies the Alibaba Cloud region where the cluster will be created.

-<a id="nestedatt--spec--platform--alibabacloud--credentials_secret_ref"></a>
-### Nested Schema for `spec.platform.alibabacloud.region`

-Optional:

-- `name` (String) Name of the referent.
-More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names TODO: Add other useful fields. apiVersion, kind, uid?